Ragnarson/ragnarson-blog/source/posts/2015-05-29-binding-objects-in-forms-with-ember-for-fun-and-profit.html.markdown

 ---
-title: Binding Objects in Forms With Ember For Fun And Profit
+title: Binding Objects in Forms with Ember for Fun and Profit
 author: karol
 ---